circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 For more information,
 see the [Configuring CircleCI]({{ site.baseurl }}/2.0/configuration-reference/#parallelism) document.

-## Using the circleci cli to split tests
+## Using the CircleCI CLI to split tests

 CircleCI supports automatic test allocation across your containers.
 The allocation is filename or classname based, depending on the requirements of the test-runner you are using.
 It requires the CircleCI CLI, which is automatically injected into your build at run-time.